Division 296 Tax: How the $3m superannuation tax changes affect you

 Again, you shouldn't make any decisions in response to Division 296 without carefully considering all the implications and seeking advice.

-Get the advice you need to manage Superannuation changes
+Get the advice you need to manage superannuation changes

 Tax legislation and the strategies required to make tax-effective financial decisions continually change.